Blessing of Revelation 3:20

 How does Revelation 3:20 relate to our relationship with God?

 The “opening door” represents opportunities and choices.
-Opening the door means being receptive to God’s presence in our lives.
+Opening the door means being receptive to God's presence in our lives.
 When we do this, we cultivate a deeper relationship.
-The implications are great: a stronger connection with the divine, greater clarity about our purpose, and a spiritual transformation that enhances our daily lives.
+The implications are great: a stronger connection with the divine, greater clarity about our purpose, and a spiritual transformation that improves our daily lives.

 What are the spiritual lessons to be learned from Revelation 3:20?